 Home > Motherboards > Best B450s

-But if you're set on B450 for an awesome budget AMD build to use with the latest Ryzen CPUs (like the 3100, 3300X, 3600/X, 3700X, or the 3200G/3400G APUs) and pondering which B450 motherboard is best to buy, here we roundup the best B450 motherboards in terms of bang for buck to help you get the best quality, features, and reliability for your particular budget.
+If you're set on B450 for an awesome budget AMD build to use with Ryzen 3000 CPUs like the 3100, 3300X, 3600/X, 3700X, or the 3200G/3400G APUs), or for Ryzen 5000 CPUs like the 5600, 5600X, and 5700X, and pondering which B450 motherboard is best to buy, here we roundup the best B450 motherboards in terms of bang for buck to help you get the best quality, features, and reliability for your particular budget.

 As with most motherboard chipsets, there are a whole bunch of different B450 motherboards to pick from, many of which with similar pricing and features.
 But if you know what to look for and carefully analyze and compare features, professional reviews, and customer experiences across multiple sources, there are certain models that make better buys than others.
 Let's get straight into our top 5 best B450 motherboards, including a specs cheatsheet to make for easy comparing between our top recommended models.